David Briggs (headmaster): Wartime

 In early June 2014, Briggs recounted his experiences from this time in a radio interview given in a brief BBC D-Day anniversary presentation.

 Career

-From 1946, he taught classics at Bryanston School Dorset.
-With his wife’s mathematical help in the planning and the boys' labour, he built the Greek Theatre at Bryanston which led to the highly reputed Greek summer school which is now held there every year.
+From 1946, he taught classics at Bryanston School in Dorset.
+With his wife's mathematical help in the planning and the boys' labour, he built the Greek Theatre at Bryanston which led to the Greek summer school which is now held there every year.

 In 1959, following a short hiatus, Briggs succeeded Donald George Butters as Headmaster of King's College School, Cambridge, a position he held until his retirement in 1977.
 During his tenure he turned the school co-educational.
 The school's Briggs Building, created to house science, languages and maths classrooms and a library, is named after him and his wife Mary.

 Friendships

 After returning to Cambridge he became a close friend of conductor, organist and composer Sir David Willcocks, and of church historian The Revd Professor Owen Chadwick.